Insulin Cost-Sharing Limit Q&A Guidance

 • Yes.
 The Internal Revenue Service Notice 2019-45 classifies insulin prescribed for the treatment of diabetes as a preventive care benefit for purposes of Internal Revenue Code section 223(c)(2).
 Preventive care benefits are permitted to be provided by a high deductible health plan (HDHP) under Internal Revenue Code section 223(c)(2) without a deductible, or with a deductible below the applicable minimum deductible (self-only or family) for an HDHP.

-Q-16.
-Does the cost-sharing limit apply for insulin prescribed for the treatment of pre-diabetes?
+Q-17.
+Do the Chapter 56 and Chapter 58 cost-sharing restrictions apply to insulin prescribed for the treatment of pre-diabetes?

 • Yes.
-Insulin prescribed for the treatment of an individual diagnosed with pre-diabetes is considered a treatment for diabetes.
-The cost-sharing limit applies so that an insured diagnosed with pre-diabetes would pay no more than $100 out-of-pocket for a 30-day supply of prescription insulin.
+Insulin prescribed for the treatment of an individual diagnosed with pre-diabetes is considered a treatment for diabetes, and the cost-sharing restrictions apply.